hannesdelbeke/brain/PKM/URL textlink.md

-To create a link to highlighted text on a website:
+URL textlinks let you link to highlighted text on a website.

 1. select text in Chrome
 2. right mouse click